ihmccreery/sjfnw/README.md

 https://coveralls.io/r/aisapatino/sjfnw

-This project needs better test coverage and coveralls is a tool for tracking test coverage over time.
-When travis runs tests, it reports the coverage results and they're recorded at the link above.
+Tool for tracking test coverage over time.
+When Travis runs tests, it reports the coverage results and they're recorded at the link above.
+You can click on a commit to see a breakdown by file, and click on a file to see line-by-line coverage.

 Coveralls is configured to leave a comment on every pull request with the change in code coverage.

+_Note: Coveralls is currently very slow to update, so if you see "no data" or your PR status stays at pending, that's probably why._

 ## Deploying